PX4/PX4-user_guide/en/flight_controller/cuav_nora.md

 ## Over Current Protection

-The *nora* has over current protection on the 5 Volt Peripheral and 5 Volt high power, which limits the current to 2.5A.
+The *Nora* has over-current protection on the 5 Volt Peripheral and 5 Volt high power, which limits the current to 2.5A.
-The *nora* has short circuit protection.
+The *Nora* has short circuit protection.

 > **Warning** Up to 2.5 A can be delivered to the connectors listed as pin 1 (although these are only rated at 1 A).